-With Brexit on the horizon there had been those in higher education who had expressed concerns that protracted negotiations would dissuade EU students from applying until the future was more certain.
+With Brexit on the horizon, some in higher education had expressed concerns that protracted negotiations would dissuade EU students from applying until the future was more certain.
 Despite those early fears, there has been no real evidence of a slowdown in applications to UK universities from the EU either, which has meant that the problem has been exasperated in some areas.

 Whilst it clearly isn’t good news for students who often find themselves rushing to secure the best accommodation, it’s certainly good news for PBSA investors, who have watched the asset class go from something of a niche a decade ago, to one of the highest performing in property.

-If you’re considering investing into PBSA, then we’re going to list our five top reasons why you should enquire today.
+If you’re considering investing into PBSA, here are our five top reasons why you should enquire today:

 The most recently published figures from the Higher Education Statistics Agency (HESA) show that first degree courses remain the most popular type of higher education, rising every year since 2012.